NadineMacDonald222/ethereum-wallet-dashboard/README.md

 ------

 ## Notes:
--Works best with small to medium wallets.
+- Works best with small to medium wallets.
 Large wallets may load slower.
--API key is private via .env.
+- API key is private via .env.
--Dependencies are listed in requirements.txt.
+- Dependencies are listed in requirements.txt.